HSun981/pulpy-joss/paper.md

 struction methods widely accessible.
 To meet this need, we have developed a library of pulse design tools as part of the SigPy Python package for signal processing and image re- construction [@Ong2019].
 We call this new package SigPy.RF.
-SigPy.RF is constructed as a nested package within the broader SigPy package. \autoref{fig:soot} illustrates where the RF pulse design tools fit into the broader SigPy software, as a nested package within the package for general MRI tools.
+SigPy.RF is constructed as a nested package within the broader SigPy package. \autoref{fig:hierarchy} illustrates where the RF pulse design tools fit into the broader SigPy software, as a nested package within the package for general MRI tools.

 ![New RF pulse design tools (red) within the SigPy package hierarchy.
-The pulse design tools are grouped in a series of modules dedicated to a specific pulse class or type of RF pulse design utility\label{fig:hierarchy}](https://github.com/jonbmartin/sigpyrf-joss/blob/main/sigpy-hierarch.png){ width=90% }
+The pulse design tools are grouped in a series of modules dedicated to a specific pulse class or type of RF pulse design utility\label{fig:hierarchy}](https://github.com/jonbmartin/sigpyrf-joss/blob/main/download.png){ width=90% }

 # About SigPy.RF
 SigPy has a number of features that make it an ideal candidate to support a nested RF